Information, reminders, tips, and more about lawn care, plant health, and outdoor pest control.

 Spring is here!
 You plan on planting some new bushes, preparing your vegetable garden, and seeding your lawn.
 However, did you know the best time to seed is in the fall not in the spring?

-In Berkeley Heights, Chatham, New Providence, and other surrounding areas in New Jersey, 1.888.Lawntec does not recommend core aerating, dethatching, power seeding, or overseeding in the spring.
+In Berkeley Heights, New Providence, Summit, and other surrounding areas in New Jersey, 1.888.Lawntec does not recommend core aerating, dethatching, power seeding, or overseeding in the spring.
 If you have problem lawn areas that need attention in the spring, consider spot seeding it and then doing a complete job in the fall.
 Here’s why:

 Your landscape is an investment that should increase in beauty and value every year as plants mature.
 However, plants are living things and are subject to constant stress from the harsh environment here in the New Jersey area.
 For success, your plants need special care before they show signs of distress and decline.
 This is where Annual Root Feeding comes in.